 - fruits such as peaches, apples and pears;

 - fizzy drinks;

-- foods containing lactose (a sugar found in milk), such as dairy products, breads and cereals;
+- foods containing the sugar lactose, such as dairy products like milk;

 - whole grains such as bran and wheat; and

 Swallowing excess air is a cause of flatulence and may be caused by:

 - chewing gum;